seb54000/tpcs-workstations/README.md

 - [X] 2026-04-12 : TP monitor Grafana refresh: split LGTM Grafana resynchronization into a dedicated `refresh_grafana_lgtm.sh` helper so dashboard/bootstrap updates can be replayed without redeploying the full EKS stack
 - [X] 2026-04-12 : TP monitor Grafana source-of-truth cleanup: stop embedding the LGTM dashboard/bootstrap copies in the Kubernetes manifest and rely on the repo files pushed by the refresh helper instead
 - [X] 2026-04-12 : Student EKS kubeconfig auto-refresh: switch `config.eks` from static serviceaccount tokens to an `aws eks get-token` exec profile backed by a dedicated per-student IAM user limited to `eks:DescribeCluster`, while keeping `config.eks.admin` unchanged
+- [X] 2026-04-16 : EKS node group capacity tuning: add Terraform variables for per-AZ managed node group `desired_size` and `max_size` so tpmon can keep one node per AZ by default while allowing a higher scaling ceiling such as `max_size=3`

 ## API access settings to Gdrive (Google Drive)